pragmint/open-practices/capabilities/flexible-infrastructure.md

 Don't worry if the description doesn't exactly match your situation.
 These descriptions are meant to be examples of situations that would qualify for the associated score.

-1. **Rigid and Manual:** Infrastructure tasks are slow and labor-intensive, requiring manual intervention and taking weeks or months to complete.
+1. **Rigid & Manual:** Infrastructure changes are slow and labor-intensive, requiring manual intervention and taking weeks or months to complete.
-2. **Limited Automation:** Some routine infrastructure tasks are automated, but provisioning, scaling, and resource allocation still require manual effort and human interaction.
-There is limited visibility into resource usage and costs.
+2. **Limited Automation:** Some routine infrastructure tasks are automated, but provisioning, scaling, and resource allocation still require manual effort and human interaction, and there is limited visibility into resource utilization and costs.
-3. **Advanced Automation:** Infrastructure tasks are largely automated, with self-service capabilities and rapid scalability.
-Different teams and functions may still work in silos, with some manual handoffs and coordination required.
+3. **Advanced Automation:** Infrastructure changes are largely automated, with self-service capabilities and rapid scalability, but different teams and functions may still work in silos, with some manual handoffs and coordination required.
-4. **On-Demand and Elastic:** Infrastructure is fully automated, with seamless collaboration and alignment between teams and functions.
-Rapid scaling and flexibility is enabled, providing a unified and on-demand experience for users.
+4. **On-Demand & Elastic:** Infrastructure is fully automated, with seamless collaboration and alignment between teams and functions, enabling rapid scaling and flexibility, and providing a unified, on-demand experience for users.

 The number you selected represents your overall score for this capability.
 If you feel like your team or organization fits somewhere in between two scores, it's okay to use a decimal.
 For example, if you think automation of infrastructure tasks is somewhere between limited and advanced, you would score a 2.5.